 - various wear count statistics (per month and year, wear rate, cost-per-wear)

 - various fields for ease of filtering items (style category, whether it was worn in the past 30 days, whether it’s an accessory or clothing item, etc)

 Please note that Airtable’s free tier has a limit of 1,200 records and 2GB of attachments per base, so you won’t be able to use the same base indefinitely without upgrading.
-Their lowest non-free tier is at the time of writing $10 or $12 per month which currently I am still not down to pay.
+Their lowest non-free tier is at the time of writing $10 or $12 per month.
 I do literally use it every day so there’s certainly an argument for coughing up, but at the same time I’m calibrated to google sheets being free and Netflix being $8/month ($4 since I share with my boyfriend) so that pricing scheme just seems a bit much.
-However, you can have unlimited bases, so you can always duplicate an existing base and keep the previous year’s worth of outfits with it, clearing out old outfits and records of items that were donated/sold/thrown out (that’s what I’m planning to do).
+However, you can have unlimited bases, so you can always duplicate an existing base and keep the previous year’s worth of outfits with it, clearing out old outfits and records of items that were donated/sold/thrown out (that’s what I do).